Shenpinggg/RainbowSeq/README.md

 # RainbowSeq
 ## Brief introduction
-MATLAB scripts for automatically compute gating strategy in RainbowSeq.
+MATLAB scripts to automatically compute gating strategy in RainbowSeq.
 The workflow for gating includes loading and pre-processing of image data (.tif) and FACS data (.fcs), clustering of biofilm pixels in image, mapping cells and pixels via "optimal transport", computing gating strategy via "CART tree" and finally constructing the gate file (.xml) for cell sorting.
 For details about the algorithm, see our paper.